Gerald B. and Beverley Tonkens House: Description

 The Tonkens House is a single story, three bedroom, two bathroom private residence, designed in the Usonian Automatic style.
-The house is situated on a partially developed 3.54-acre property in Amberley Village, Ohio and measures some 2,100 square feet.
+The house occupies a 3.54-acre block in Amberley Village, Ohio and measures some 2,100 square feet.
 An early 20th-century guest cottage also occupies the property, a remnant of its earlier use as a farm.

 The Usonian Automatic style was Frank Lloyd Wright's final architectural period and is based on a modular design system that employed interlocking, precast concrete blocks.
-It was first conceived by Wright in the wake of the Depression in 1936 and later developed as a response to a lack of low-cost housing and rising construction costs following World War Two.
+It was first conceived by Wright in the wake of the Depression in 1936 and later developed in response to a lack of low-cost housing and rising construction costs following the Second World War.

-Like many of Wright's Usonian style buildings, the floor plan of the Tonkens House mimics the shape of a polliwog.
+Like many of Wright's Usonian style buildings, the Tonkens House floorplan mimics the shape of a polliwog.
 The tail of the polliwog is represented by the bedroom wing, with each room opening off into a long, narrow hallway.
-The hallway leads into 'the body' of the house, which consists of a bright and expansive living room or Great Room, alongside a kitchen and foyer.
-The configuration allowed for additional rooms to be added to the bedroom wing if required.
-The Great Room was designed as a large, warm and welcoming space, a room in which the family and their guests could gather throughout the day and night.
+The hallway leads into 'the body' of the house, a bright and expansive living room or great room, kitchen and foyer.
+This configuration allowed for additional rooms to be added to the bedroom wing if required.
+The great room was designed as a large, warm and welcoming space, a room in which the family and their guests could gather.

-The master bedroom contains an en-suite and private study, which opens off to a private patio.
-Ceilings in the bedroom wing are low (7.5 feet) and gilded in 18 karat gold leaf.
-On the other hand, those in the Great Room, kitchen and foyer are high (10.5 feet and 13.5 feet respectively) and unembellished.
-The Great Room contains a cantilevered fireplace and east-facing wall of floor-to-ceiling windows and French doors that open onto a lanai at the rear of the house.
-Philippine mahogany was used for interior paneling and furniture.
+The master bedroom includes an en-suite and private study, which opens onto a private patio.
+Ceilings in the bedroom wing are low (7.5 feet) and gilded in 18 karat gold leaf, while those in the great room, kitchen and foyer are high (10.5 feet and 13.5 feet respectively) and unembellished.
+The great room contains a cantilevered fireplace and east-facing wall of floor-to-ceiling windows and French doors that open onto a lanai at the rear of the house.
+In typical Frank Lloyd Wright style, Philippine mahogany was used for interior paneling and furniture.
 Piano hinges (hinges extending from the top to the bottom of a door) were used for all doors in the house, including closet doors.

-The house was constructed using eleven styles of precast concrete blocks, reinforced by steel rods.
-It has a total of 492 windows, which consist of glass contained within the precast concrete blocks.
-Instead of gutters, copper flashing and downspouts allow for water to run off the roof, which is protected by insulation, a rubber membrane and pea gravel.
+Eleven styles of precast concrete blocks, reinforced by steel rods, were used for its construction including 492 windows contained within the precast concrete blocks.
+In lieu of gutters, copper flashing and downspouts were incorporated into its design to allow for water to run off the rubber membrane and pea gravel insulated roof.

 Two Wright designed gates guard a Cherokee red concrete driveway leading towards the house.
 The dwelling has no garage or basement, keeping with Wright's well known dislike for such spaces.
 Instead, two carports—divided by concrete and glass pillars—and two storage sheds occupy the property.